beauvilerobed/ds-ml-notes-projects-and-tutorials/README.md

 - Sequence Modeling: Recurrent and Recursive Nets
     - Teacher Forcing
     - LSTM Networks
+    - Recurrent Neural Network Guide: a Deep Dive in RNN

 ## A/B Testing
 - How to Do A/B Testing